 What are the Required PPAP Elements?

-As mentioned before there are 18 elements which make up the PPAP and these are:
+As mentioned before there are 18 elements that make up the PPAP and these are:

 1. Design records